9 Ways to Manage the Hybrid Workplace Which are Easy to Implement

 9. Encourage wellbeing initiatives

 When it comes to hybrid workplace management, be sure to consider the finer details such as employee wellbeing.
 Happy employees are productive employees.
 Encourage wellness initiatives to contribute to the mental and physical wellbeing of team members for both remote and office environment.
-It doesn't have to be complex or costly either; create wellness challenges which can be completed win the office or at home, promote healthy eating by providing fruit for employees who are in the office and provide access to wellbeing apps such as Headspace funded (or part-funded) by the business.
+It doesn't have to be complex or costly either; create wellness challenges which can be completed win the office or at home, promote healthy eating by providing fruit or office snacks for employees who are in the office, access to wellbeing apps such as Headspace funded (or part-funded) by the business and initiate team building events to boost morale further.